 - 1.1 All local authorities are required to publish an annual Authority Monitoring Report (AMR).
-The principal function of an AMR is to monitor the production of the Council's Local Plan Documents against the Local Development Scheme (LDS) and to monitor the performance and effectiveness of the Council's planning policies in delivering the key objectives of the Local Plan. - 1.2 It also includes information about Neighbourhood Plans, the Duty to Co-operate and the Community Infrastructure Levy (CIL). - 1.3 This is the Council's sixteenth AMR.
-It covers the period from the 1 April 2021 to 31 March 2022.
-Last year the format and content changed to reflect the adoption of the Council's Local Plan in May 2020 and this AMR continues in that format.
-Where possible, performance has been assessed against indicators and targets in the Local Plan and where relevant, it has been compared to previous years. - 1.4 All previous AMR's are available to view on the City Council's website.
+The principal function of an AMR is to monitor the production of the Council's Local Plan Documents against the Local Development Scheme (LDS) and to monitor the performance and effectiveness of the Council's planning policies in delivering the key objectives of the Local Plan. - 1.2 It also includes information about Neighbourhood Plans, the Duty to Co-operate and the Community Infrastructure Levy (CIL). - 1.3 This is the Council's seventeenth AMR.
+It covers the period from the 1 April 2022 to 31 March 2023.
+The format and content of the AMR was changed in 2020/21 to reflect the adoption of the Council's Local Plan in May 2020 and this AMR continues in that format.
+Where possible, performance has been assessed against indicators and targets in the Local Plan and where relevant, it has been compared to previous years. - 1.4 All previous AMRs are available to view on the City Council's website.
 Although a standalone Annual Monitoring Report was not published for the year 2011/12, the relevant data is included within the 2012/13 Authority Monitoring Report.